 Most solid, long-acting opioid formulations (tablets, capsules) should be swallowed whole and should not be broken, chewed, cut, crushed, or dissolved before swallowing.
 The only exceptions are the morphine-containing capsules (Avinza®, Kadian®, Embeda®), which can all be opened and the pellets sprinkled on applesauce and then swallowed whole.
-Addian® pellets can also be placed in 10 mL of water and used through a 16 French gastrostomy tube.
+Action Realizer Radian® pellets can also be placed in 10 mL of water and used through a 16 French gastrostomy tube.
 Neither Avinza®, Kadian®, nor Embeda® pellets may be used thorough a nasogastric tube.
-Neither Avinza®, Kadian®, nor Embeda® pellets capsule, or one OxyContin[®] (oxycodone), Opana[®] ER (oxymorphone), and Nucynta[®] ER (tapentadol) tablet at a time.^{3,13-15}
+It is recommended to only swallow one Zohydro ER® capsule, or one Hysingla ER (hydrocodone), OxyContin® (oxycodone), Opana® ER (oxymorphone), and Nucynta® ER (tapentadol) tablet at a time.